aferreira44/aprenda-bitcoin-criptomoedas/dev.md

 ## JSON-RPC

 JSON-RPC is lightweight remote procedure call protocol similar to XMLRPC.
-It"s designed to be simple.
+It's designed to be simple.
 The general mechanism consists of two peers establishing a data connection.
 During the lifetime of a connection, peers may invoke methods provided by the other peer.
 To invoke a remote method, a request object serialized as JSON is sent.
 Unless the request is a notification it must be replied to with a response object serialized as JSON.

 A remote method is invoked by sending a request to a remote service using HTTP or a TCP/IP socket (starting with version 2.0).
 When using HTTP, the content-type may be defined as application/json.